-At St. Peter's Primary School, the children are encouraged and motivated to embrace their personal learning journey with the mantra of "I can do, you can do and we can do together!"
+At St. Peter's Primary School, the children are encouraged and motivated to embrace their personal learning journey with the mantra of "I can do, you can do and we can do together, reaching for the stars to infinity and beyond!"
 As partners in your child's education, we welcome you into our school community and look forward to working with you in the years ahead to support our children to maximise excellence in learning, form sustainable friendships and embrace school life with positivity, inspiration and aspiration.

+Yours Sincerely

+CL Mullen

-Yours Sincerely CL Mullen Head Teacher
+Head Teacher